Dan Hibiki: Reception

-UGO Networks editor Paul Furfari chose Dan as one of the top 50 best Street Fighter characters, commenting that players could use him to "insult or embarrass a competing player."
-Arcade Sushi included Dan among their "10 Best Joke Characters of Gaming" in 2013 for the "unforgettable ... laughs he's pulled out of fighting game fans."
-UGO listed Dan thirteenth in their selection of "The 25 Awesomest Hidden Characters" in gaming.
-Complex listed Dan eighteenth in their list of the twenty-five best characters in Street Fighter history in 2013, in addition to using his likeness as the lead image for the article.
+UGO Networks meanwhile came to regards best Street Fighter characters, commenting that players could use him to "insult or embarrass a competing player."
 Series producer Yoshinori Ono jokingly announced at the 2011 Comic Con that Dan's absence from Street Fighter X Tekken was due to a Tekken character having "killed" him in a newly released trailer for the game.
 Jordan Mallory of Joystiq published a mock eulogy of Dan in response.
 The boss character Chuck from Gogetsuji Legends (1995) was designed as a parody of Dan; Kurt Kalata of Hardcore Gaming 101 said, "In other words, a copy of a copy."
-4thletter.net rated Dan's Super Gem Fighter Mini Mix ending, in which Sakura quits his dojo after only a couple days and calls him "worthless", 26th in their 2013 ranking of the top 200 fighting game endings.
-"When you're talking about Street Fighter and comedy, Dan Hibiki can't be too far behind."
+4thletter.net rated Dan's Super Gem Fighter Mini Mix ending, in which Sakura quits his dojo after only a couple days and calls him "worthless" as an entertaining ending due to the handling of Dan's character.